 Belgrade can be proud of its rich museum collections.
-Those available for public represent priceless “window” into past and “educative door” towards new artistic tendencies.
-With diverse collections of paintings and objects from prehistoric time until today, Tesla’s inventions, interesting old cars and other exhibitions, visitors can really get insight into cultural and scientific treasure kept in Belgrade and Serbia.
+Those available for the public represent priceless “windows” into the past and an “educative doors” toward new artistic tendencies.
+With diverse collections of paintings and objects from prehistoric times until today, Tesla’s inventions, interesting old cars, and other exhibitions, visitors can really get insight into cultural and scientific treasures kept in Belgrade and Serbia.

 A visit to the museums of Belgrade represents a walk through entire epochs, providing a view of the rise of a city and its transformation through time and circumstance.

-The museum collects, preserves, protects on the basis of the principles of preventive protection, and improves knowledge.
-The most impressive is collection of art works of Serbian painters of 18th and 19th century, as well as medieval painters of Europe and China.
+The museum collects, preserves, and protects on the basis of the principles of preventive protection and improves knowledge.
+The most impressive is the collection of artworks of Serbian painters of the 18th and 19th centuries, as well as medieval painters from Europe and China.

-Collection of French painters is among the most valuable in the world and comprises of rare works of Matisse, Picasso, Renoir, Rouault, Degas, Cézanne and others.
-Museum also hold collection of Erih Slomović, Croatian Jew who was murdered in WWII.
+The collection of French painters is among the most valuable in the world and comprises of rare works of Matisse, Picasso, Renoir, Rouault, Degas, Cézanne, and others.
+Museum also holds a collection of Erih Slomović, a Croatian Jew who was murdered in WWII.
 This valuable collection consists predominantly of impressionist paintings and stands as the largest and richest collection of French art in the Balkans.

-The National Museum is located in the center of Belgrade, on the main city square called ’’Trg Republike’’ or Republic Square and it is easy reachable.
-It’s open for visits every day, besides Mondays.
+The National Museum is located in the center of Belgrade, on the main city square called ’’Trg Republike’’ or Republic Square and it is easily reachable.
+It’s open for visits every day, except Mondays.

 The Museum of Vuk and Dositej

-The Museum of Vuk and Dositej is a memorial museum dedicated to two great people of Serbian culture: Dositej Obradović, the member of the Enlightenment Movement and first Serbian Minister of Education and Vuk Karadžić, the reformer of Serbian language and creator of Serbian literary language.
+The Museum of Vuk and Dositej is a memorial museum dedicated to two great people of Serbian culture: Dositej Obradović, a member of the Enlightenment Movement and first Serbian Minister of Education, and Vuk Karadžić, the reformer of the Serbian language and creator of Serbian literary language.

 The Museum of Vuk and Dositej is located in Dorćol, one of the most beautiful and oldest parts of Belgrade.